 The revenue base is growing but the rate is not sufficient to support improved service delivery.
-The majority of the economic development in Witzenberg occurs in the rural areas where the municipality is not the service provider.
-The Skoonvlei area is being developed as an industrial area with assistance from Rural Development to attract industries to the town areas and to create job opportunities.
+The majority of the economic development in Witzenberg occurs in the rural areas where the municipality is not the

 II.
 MAJOR TARIFFS AND CHARGES: ECONOMIC AND TRADING SERVICES